Career and College Advisor Notes for November 2025

 Because of the digital format of the test, our test prep will be mostly online.
 But I encourage all juniors to attend the advisory prep sessions in person for two reasons: 1) having time set aside and a group of colleagues to practice with provides accountability and motivation, and 2) I'll guide you through the resources and show how to use them effectively.

 Many colleges and universities will continue their test-optional admissions policies next year.
-You can check out a current list of test-optional schools at FairTest: The National Center for Fair and Open Testing
+You can check out a current list of test-optional schools at FairTest: The National Center for Fair and Open Testing.

 Summer Essay Workshop at The Bush School, Mazama Campus